ING Banner

 Exposures

-In 2026B all exposures must be of the same length.
+In 2026B all exposures in a block must be of the same length.
 The required exposure time can be calculated using the HARPS3 Exposure-time Calculator.

 Wavelength calibration, flatfields and darks